skrtks/norminette/README.md

 Norminette linter for CLion.

 ### Disclaimer ⚠️
 I recommend to still check your files using Norminette before handing in your project.
-The plugin is in early development and some checks might not be implemented yet.
+The plugin is in early development, and some checks might not be implemented yet.

 ### Setup 🛠
 Check if Norminette is already installed on your system (run norminette -v).